The Trojan Example: Jailbreaking LLMs through Template Filling and Unsafety Reasoning: Experiments

-\paragraph{By target model.} TrojFill attains the highest LLM-judge ASR on every evaluated model (e.g., 97\% on GPT-4o, 94\% on GPT-4.1-mini, 100\% on Gemini-2.5-flash and DeepSeek-3.1, 95\% on Qwen-Max, 88\% on Gemini-2.5-pro and 77\% on Llama3-8B).
-Under the rule-based judge (which flags direct refusals), TrojFill reaches near-100\% on most models and 99\% on Llama3-8B.
-The Llama3-8B discrepancy (99\% rule-judge vs. 77\% LLM-judge) indicates that TrojFill successfully avoids explicit refusals on that model, but the model’s limited generation capacity sometimes prevents it from producing fully detailed jailbreak outputs.
+\paragraph{By Target Model.} TrojFill attains the highest LLM-judge ASR on every evaluated model (e.g., 97\% on GPT-4o, 100\% on DeepSeek-3.1, and 95\% on Qwen-Max).
+A notable phenomenon appears with the smaller \textbf{Llama3-8B} model: while it achieves a high Rule-Judge score (99\%), its LLM/Human-Judge scores drop to ~77\%.
+Qualitative analysis reveals that while TrojFill successfully bypasses Llama3's refusal triggers, the model's limited instruction-following capacity sometimes results in hallucinated or generic outputs rather than the specific, actionable harmful content required for a "successful" jailbreak score.